Tyrosinemia is caused by a lack of the enzyme needed to metabolize the amino acid tyrosine.

 Amino acids Branched-Chain Amino Acids Amino acid metabolism disorders are hereditary metabolic disorders.
 Hereditary disorders occur when parents pass the defective genes that cause these disorders on to their children.
 In most... read more are the building blocks of proteins and have many functions in the body.
 The body makes some of the amino acids it needs and gets others from food.
 Children with tyrosinemia are unable to completely break down (metabolize) the amino acid tyrosine.
 By-products of this amino acid build up, causing a variety of symptoms.
 These by-products also cause body fluids, such as urine and sweat, to smell like boiled cabbage.

-There are different types of inherited disorders Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more .
+There are different types of inherited disorders Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
 In tyrosinemia, both parents of the affected child carry a copy of the abnormal gene.
 Because usually two copies of the abnormal gene are necessary for the disorder to occur, usually neither parent has the disorder.
 (See also Overview of Hereditary Metabolic Disorders Overview of Hereditary Metabolic Disorders Hereditary metabolic disorders are inherited genetic conditions that cause metabolism problems.
 Heredity is the passing of genes from one generation to the next.
 Children inherit their parents'... read more .)

 In some states, the disorder is detected with newborn screening tests Newborn Screening Tests Many serious disorders that are not apparent at birth can nonetheless be detected by various screening tests.
 Early diagnosis and prompt treatment can reduce or prevent many disorders that may... read more .

 There are two main types of tyrosinemia and a third, uncommon form: